ChanoChoca/SpringBootKubernetes/README.md

 ## Testing

-Right click for `MsvcUsuariosApplication` or `MsvcCursosApplication` and run.
+Right click on `MsvcUsuariosApplication` and `MsvcCursosApplication` then run.

 ## Authors